 Dr. Bascom did her Doctoral Internship at WellSpan Philhaven Behavioral Health in York, Pennsylvania, where she provided individual and family therapy and completed comprehensive psychological evaluations for children, and ADHD, Bariatric, and Spinal Cord Stimulator/Opioid Pump evaluations for adults.
 Dr. Bascom has also completed pre-doctoral practicum placements at The Children’s Hospital of Philadelphia in the Center for the Management of ADHD, at Devereux Community Services, and at Delaware Psychiatric Center (adult inpatient hospital and adult correctional facility).

 Dr. Bascom specializes in working with children, teens, and families with a variety of concerns, including Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), anxiety, mood disorders, and behavioral disorders.

-Dr. Bascom is trained in cognitive-behavioral therapy (CBT), behavioral therapy, and Applied Behavior Analysis (ABA).
+Dr. Bascom is a Certified ADHD Professional, and is also trained in cognitive-behavioral therapy (CBT), behavioral therapy, and Applied Behavior Analysis (ABA).
 She is also a licensed Behavior Specialist in Pennsylvania.
 The particular treatment modality, frequency of sessions, and length of treatment depend on the difficulties that the individual/family experience, the severity of the symptoms, the level of current functioning, and the age of the client.